-J. Suspension from Extra-curricular and Co-curricular Activities and School Functions

-A student may be suspended by an administrator or their coach from participating in extra-curricular or co-curricular activities (including sports) for an infraction of any of the provisions of this Code of Conduct, for violating a code of conduct issued to participants in the activity by the activity supervisor, for poor attendance in school, for academic deficiencies, or for fighting at games/activities.
+J. Suspension from Extra-curricular and Co-curricular Activities and School Functions participants in the activity by the activity supervisor, for poor attendance in school, for academic deficiencies, or for fighting at games/activities.
 (See Comprehensive Attendance Policy attached as Appendix A at page 46 and Board Policy 5441, Appendix B, at page 51).